Request a Classroom Project

 Classroom projects will not be billed under the Ohio academic fee structure; all fees will be fully discounted at the time of billing.

 Please submit a new project request for a classroom project.
 You will request a $500 budget.
-If an additional budget is needed, you can apply through MyOSC or contact us at OSCHelp.
+If an additional budget is needed or you want to re-use your project code, you can apply through MyOSC or contact us at OSCHelp.
 We require a class syllabus; this will be uploaded on the last screen before you submit the request.

 During setup, OSC staff test accounts may be added to the project for troubleshooting purposes.